Here's how learning a foreign language will forever change the way you experience many aspects of life.

 Italians are known for being incredibly expressive and passionate about everything they do.
 For them, everything is bello (beautiful).
 Take Roberto Benigni’s Oscar acceptance speech for example.
 Beginning to end he can’t stop moving and smiling with his entire body.
 That’s the Italian way!
 And if you want to learn Italian – but really learn it – you should embrace it all.
-For instance, Italian expressions and gestures are an absolute must if you want to add the same specific Italian substance and humor to your conversations.
+For instance, Italian expressions, gestures and specific phrases are an absolute must if you want to add the same specific Italian substance and humor to your conversations.

-So let’s take a look at twenty Italian expressions that will make you sound Tuscany-born.
+So let’s take a look at twenty Italian expressions and phrases that will make you sound Tuscany-born.
 Ciao!

 1. Non mi va